 - Redevelopment of Nordstrom’s former downtown store (opened 1999) and the neighboring Seaboard Building (opened 2001) into retail, office and residential condominiums.

 Following the three-block project, in partnership with the Seneca Real Estate Group, PSG developed a 900,000-square-foot headquarters office tower for Washington Mutual and a 300,000-square-foot expansion for the Seattle Art Museum (SAM).
 The office and garage portion, now called Russell Investments Center, opened in spring 2006.
 The SAM expansion opened in spring 2007.

 PSG’s next development project was Via6, a 654-unit apartment project at Sixth and Lenora in downtown Seattle.
-Via6 is the largest apartment project ever developed in one phase in downtown Seattle and is designed to become a vertical community rather than just a place to live.
+Via6 is designed to become a vertical community rather than just a place to live.

 In addition to its development and property management efforts, PSG principals and managers take active roles in the community.
 PSG also is highly engaged with the Downtown Seattle Association, promoting the economic health of downtown Seattle and helping formulate policy on density, transportation, and other issues.